Dr. King's Dream

 What parts of Dr. King's dream have or have not been realized in the present day?

-Reflected on a section of King's "I Have a Dream" speech
+Analyze sections of King's "I Have a Dream" speech to determine meaning and symbolism.

-Become aware of inequities that still exist in the United States
+Examine why inequities still exist in the United States.